10nc0/BlueDream/philosophy.md

 ## Ψ-EMA: The Time Series Application

-### **Mapping φ² to Three-Dimensional Measurement**
+### **Mapping φ² to Three-Dimensional Measurement (Interpretive Framework)**

-Ψ-EMA operationalizes this formula as a three-dimensional state classifier:
+> **Disclaimer:** This mapping is an **analogical bridge** between abstract φ-layers and concrete Ψ-EMA dimensions.
+It provides a conceptual structure for the software's classification logic, not a claim that these mathematical layers are physically identical to the measurements.

 | φ-Layer | Ψ-EMA Dimension | Formula | Meaning |
 |---------|-----------------|---------|---------|